 The Early Years Foundation Stage (EYFS)

-At Venture Outdoor Kindergarten, we follow the compulsory Early Years Foundation Stage (EYFS) curriculum.
+At Venture Outdoor Kindergarten, we follow the Early Years Foundation Stage (EYFS) curriculum, which is a requirement for all preschools and nurseries in England.
 Our practitioners are skillful at facilitating children’s learning rather than directing what and how they will learn.
-Opportunities for learning in our ever changing outdoor environment go above and beyond the requirements of the EYFS.
+Opportunities for learning in our ever changing outdoor environment go above and beyond the requirements of the EYFS and what is delivered in a conventional preschool or nursery.

 The EYFS groups learning in the early years into 7 areas; three primary areas and four specific areas.